 One major problem with using a PO Box is that it reduces your credibility.
 Customers may notice a PO Box listed and consider it a red flag, causing them to shop elsewhere.
-How do you avoid losing customers (and in turn, profits) because of your business address?
+How do you avoid losing customers (and potential profits) because of your business address?
 If you’re aiming to run a reliable business that customers can trust, you’ll want a professional address to match.

 - Shipping and courier limitations.
 PO Boxes can only receive mail and packages shipped via USPS.
 This means that if you need to use another courier service, like UPS or FedEx, you’ll need an additional address.

 - Size limitations.
 Staying on top of your mail and package volume is vital when you have a PO Box.
 To prevent your PO Box from overflowing, you’ll have to drive to your PO Box location on a regular basis.
 This wastes valuable time and is not feasible for many remote business owners.